Duffy antigen system: Genetics and genomics

 The Duffy negative phenotype occurs at low frequency among whites (~3.5%) and is due to a third mutation that results in an unstable protein (Arg89Cys: cytosine -> thymidine at position 265).

 The silent allele has evolved at least twice in the black population of Africa and evidence for selection for this allele has been found.
 The selection pressure involved here appears to be more complex than many text books might suggest.
-An independent evolution of this phenotype occurred in Papua New Guinea has also been documented.
+An independent evolution of this phenotype that occurred in Papua New Guinea has also been documented.

 A comparative study of this gene in seven mammalian species revealed significant differences between species.
 The species examined included Pan troglodytes (chimpanzee), Macaca mulatta (rhesus monkey), Pongo pygmaeus (orangutan), Rattus norvegicus (brown rat), Mus musculus (mouse), Monodelphis domestica (opossum), Bos taurus (cow) and Canis familiaris (dog).

 Three exons are present in humans and chimpanzees, whereas only two exons occur in the other species.
 This additional exon is located at the 5' end and is entirely non coding.
 Both intron and exon size vary considerably between the species examined.
 Between the chimpanzee and the human, 24 differences in the nucleotide sequence were noted.
 Of these 18 occurred in non coding regions.
 Of the remaining 6, 3 were synonymous and 3 non synonymous mutations.
 The significance of these mutations if any is not known.

 The mouse ortholog has been cloned and exhibits 63% homology to the human gene at the amino acid level.
 The mouse gene is located on chromosome 1 between the genetic markers Xmv41 and D1Mit166.
 The mouse gene has two exons (100 and 1064 nucleotides in length), separated by a 461 base pair intron.
 In the mouse DARC is expressed during embryonic development between days 9.5 and 12.

 In yellow baboons (Papio cynocephalus) mutations in this gene have been associated with protection from infection with species of the genus Hepatocystis.

 The ancestral form of extant DARC alleles in humans appears to be the FY*B allele.

 The gene appears to be under strong purifying selection.
 The cause of this selective pressure has not yet been identified.